amaddeus/punished-kirsh/README.md

 ## Reanalysis of Kirsh's 23-08-27 survey

+### Summary

 Steve Kirsh ran a survey on # of COVID infections and [advertised it on his substack](https://kirschsubstack.com/p/how-many-times-have-you-had-covid).
 Steve then published his analysis and [made the full dataset available](https://airtable.com/appcRtVQP2AblbiWD/shrfWf7WyJsXS8cxV/tblTbdsvLJWU0dIWu).

 Steve claimed vaxxed were over 2X more likely to get COVID than the unvaxxed.
+He claimed risk of hospitalization is exactly the same regardless of vax.

 That was not a true claim for a couple reasons: